off-by-some/Psynesthesia/README.md

 Current problems:
 =================

-For some reason, only certain WAV types are readable. currently i have been using audio-recorder to record sounds and save them into a WAV format.
+For some reason, only certain WAV types are readable. currently i have been using audio-recorder to record stereo sounds and save them into a WAV format.

 Audio-recorder is easily attained by executing the following commands on a debian flavored distro: